samereberlin/LibroJS/README.md

 </div>
 ```

-If we need to create another modal after application startup, or dynamically during execution (on run-time), we can use _WebApp.createModal('modalId', 'extraClass', 'modalContent')_ function API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.2_createModal.html#firstPage" target="_blank">live preview</a>):
+If we need to create another modal after application startup, or dynamically during execution (on run-time), we can use _WebApp.createModal('modalId', 'extraClass', 'modalContent')_ function API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.2_createModal.html#firstPage" target="_blank">live preview</a>), and _WebApp.deleteModal('modalId')_ function API can be used to remove modals (useful to release memory resources):

 ```html
 <body>